Moodybleu/pet-pal/README.old.md

 - Css

 ## Approach
 Our general approach was for Michelle to take on making the backend and I(Megan) made the frontend.
 We planned out a couple files for each day and tried to implement them.
-We wanted it to be a single page app, so the user didn't have to click around to enter tehir data.
+We wanted it to be a single page app, so the user didn't have to click around to enter their data.

 ## Installation instruction
 1. Fork and clone repository